-The TMC239 uses the current sense resistors on the low side to detect an overcurrent: Whenever a voltage above 0.61V is detected, the PWM cycle is terminated at once and all transistors of the bridge are switched off for the rest of the PWM cycle.
+The TMC249 uses the current sense resistors on the low side to detect an overcurrent: Whenever a voltage above 0.61V is detected, the PWM cycle is terminated at once and all transistors of the bridge are switched off for the rest of the PWM cycle.
 The error counter is increased by one.
 If the error counter reaches 3, the bridge remains switched off for 63 PWM cycles and the error flag is read as "active".
 The user can clear the error condition in advance by clearing the error flag.
 The error counter is cleared, whenever there are more than 63 PWM cycles without overcurrent.
 There is one error counter for each of the low side bridges, and one for the high side.
-The overcurrent detection is inactive during the blank pulse time for each bridge (resp. the corresponding bridge in non-A-type), to suppress spikes which can occur during switching.
+The overcurrent detection is inactive during the blank pulse time for each bridge, to suppress spikes which can occur during switching.